 Athena Hewett, esthetician and founder of Monastery, always instructs her clients to wash their faces out of the shower.
 She says hot water strips the natural protective barrier of skin and dries it out.
 The tougher skin on your body can handle heat better than your face, although it’s still not the greatest.
 Using abrasive products in the shower, like scrubs, can also make your complexion worse.

 All the experts agree that you should avoid putting your face directly under the hot water stream, despite how good it feels.
-But if you’re not ready to break up with your old routine, Hewett’s trick is to apply cleansing oil (try Monastery Rose Cleansing Oil, $39) right before stepping into the shower.
+But if you’re not ready to break up with your old routine, Hewett’s trick is to apply cleansing oil right before stepping into the shower.
 Once inside, wet a washcloth and let it cool down.
 Then, remove the cleansing oil with the lukewarm washcloth.
 The oils in the product will help protect skin from getting overly dry, so you get the shower experience, but without the harm.

 Cunningham’s tip for cleansing in the shower is to use lukewarm water and avoid rinsing directly in the water stream.
 Instead, try splashing skin like in the sink.
-She also suggests washing your face before your body and following up with a gentle toner and oil, such as True Moringa Face, Hair and Body Oil ($36), when out of the shower.
+She also suggests washing your face before your body and following up with a gentle toner and oil when out of the shower.

 Burki, however, says you should only cleanse your face at the sink.
 Even if the water temperature is cooler in the shower, there is still potential for irritation from the pressure.